leofilippini/codex_test/README.md

 # Grid Editor

-A simple cross-platform Python application using Tkinter that lets you place squares and triangles on a grid using the keyboard.
+A simple cross-platform Python application using PyQt6 that lets you place squares and triangles on a grid using the keyboard.

 - **Arrow keys** move the cursor on the grid.
 - Press **S** to place a square.